kasilakeconsulting/java-weather-api/README.md

 Sample code for fetching forecast weather data from the National Weather Service using their API.
 It parses the results as JSON and outputs some forecast information.
 Sample code for fetching forecast weather data from the National Weather Service using their API.
 It parses the results as JSON and outputs some forecast information.

-This code follows, step by step, the same types of calls made by the Python version.
-This PHP code uses cURL to fetch the data.
+This code follows, step by step, the same types of calls made by the Python and PHP versions.

-Developed with PHP 7.3.24 on macOS.
-Tested on macOS running local Apache and PHP 7.3.24.
+Developed with Apache NetBeans 12.4 on macOS.
+Tested on macOS in NetBeans with JDK 16.

 The NWS API information is located at: https://weather-gov.github.io/api/general-faqs